anhhpencil/auction-nft/README.md

 We are building an auction system where each painting is represented as an NFT and auctioned on the Ethereum blockchain.

-# Painting Represented as an NFT

-We are building an auction system where each painting is represented as an NFT and auctioned on the Ethereum blockchain.

 ## Technologies Used

 ### Smart Contracts